freepn/fpnd/README.rst

 What does it do?
 ----------------

-Currently all web and dns traffic (ie, ports 80, 443, 53, and 853) is routed over virtual network links to an "exit" peer (although other ports may be added/dropped in future releases).
+Currently all web and non-encrypted dns traffic (ie, ports 80, 443, 53) is routed over fpn virtual network links to an "exit" peer (although other ports may be added/dropped in future releases).
 In adhoc mode, the default network rules allow all traffic, however, only the ports above are automatically routed over FPN network links.
 In peer mode *no* other TCP/UDP traffic is allowed between